Ransomware: what is it and how to get rid of it?

 Carry out disinfection protocols

-If you think all is lost, there are still some ways to keep hope alive.
-The Malware Tips site has an entire section on ransomware and offers disinfection protocols.
+If you think that all is lost, there are still a few ways to keep hope alive.
+The site Malware-Tips has an entire section on ransomware and offers disinfection protocols.

-If, once disinfected, you had no choice but to pay the ransom, it happens that some files are not correctly decrypted (outdated registry key, etc.).
-The solution is then to decrypt them at the hand with crypto-a-locker, a Python script that will detect and decrypt stubborn files.
+If, once disinfected, you had no other choice but to pay the ransom, it happens that certain files are not correctly decrypted (obsolete registry key, etc.).
+The solution then consists of decrypting them at the same time. hand with crypto-a-locker, a Python script that will detect and decrypt stubborn files.

 How can you protect yourself against ransomware?